nngiabao/LeetCode/README.md

 ---

 ## 📊 Progress Overview
 **Here is some notes that i have made from practicing**
 - 🔄 **LeetCode 1–1000**: (https://www.notion.so/LeetCode-1-1000-221e4689b24a80dabf99eee90ec1adfe?source=copy_link)
 - 🔄 **LeetCode 1001–2000**: (https://www.notion.so/LeetCode-1001-2000-21ce4689b24a80d1bf9be444aafe0346?source=copy_link)
 - 🔄 **LeetCode 2001–3000+**: (https://www.notion.so/LeetCode-2001-3000-21ce4689b24a80bb848fcb889e89c882?source=copy_link)

-**- Here i have found resources that DSA interview questions and their solutions:**
+- Here i have found resources that DSA interview questions and their solutions:
 (https://techiedelight.quora.com/500-Data-Structures-and-Algorithms-interview-questions-and-their-solutions)

 ---

 ## 🚀 Algorithm Concepts